-Chateau Gaby is an estate located in the Right Bank region of the Canon-Fronsac appellation in Bordeaux, France and produces some of the region’s finest Bordeaux wines.
-For years, the wines from this appellation have been considered an insider’s secret but recently, their quality is attracting attention around the world.
-Chateau Gaby and Chateau Gaby Cuvee wines are produced entirely from older vines grown on the limestone rich hills of the Gaby Estate.
+Chateau Gaby is an estate located in the Right Bank region of the Canon-Fronsac appellation in Bordeaux, France that produces some of the region’s finest Bordeaux wines.
+For years, the wines from this appellation have been considered an insider’s secret, but recently their quality has attracted attention around the world.
+Chateau Gaby and Chateau Gaby Cuvée wines are produced entirely from older vines grown on the limestone rich hills of the Gaby Estate.

 The Passion of the Vine Since 1669

 Chateau Gaby is a blend of three grape varieties - Merlot, Cabernet Franc and Cabernet Sauvignon - grown on the clayey limestone hills of the estate.

 This wine is lovely in color, an intense red with bright tints.
 Pretty, red fruit hint on the nose and, in some vintages, black fruit too.
 Discretely woody which highlights the classy nature of this wine.
 It has a good, no-nonsense attack which moves attractively from red to black fruit.
 Very ripe, very elegant flavors with slightly toasted and spicy hints linger on the finish.